Round Top Lake Sunset

 Composite Boulders

-All of these different rocks are now locked into the cement, and as erosion breaks boulders off of composite formations above and around us, these strange boulders now reveal clues about the distant past of this particular location.
-It is first apparent that for this cement-like material to have swept up so many different types of rocks, it must have flowed over significant distances.
+All of these different rocks are now locked into the cement, and as erosion breaks boulders off the composite volcanic cliffs and terrain above and around us these strange boulders reveal clues about the distant past of this particular location and the variety of eruptions that created it.

-Imagine the lava and ash flows of ten or fifteen Mount Saint Helens, erupting not across the idyllic forests, lakes, and meadows that were destroyed by Mount Saint Helens, but from under massive ice caps along a hundred miles of ancient Sierra Crestline.
-The same ice that cut the beautiful granite formations all along the length of the Sierras fueled giant lahars of almost unimaginable size that created these boulders.
+Imagine the lava and ash flows of ten or fifteen Mount Saint Helens, erupting not across the idyllic forests, lakes, and meadows that were destroyed by Mount Saint Helens, but erupting from under massive ice caps hundreds of feet thick along a hundred miles of ancient Sierra Crestline.

 What is apparent is that massive lava flows and giant lahars were sweeping down both flanks of the Sierras 10,000 years ago during the last period of intense volcanic activity that coincided with the end of the last ice age.